-Chemistry in Groningen is the home of the recipient of 2016 Nobel Prize in Chemistry, Ben Feringa, for his research in light-driven rotary molecular motors.
+Chemistry in Groningen is the home of the recipient of 2016 Nobel Prize in Chemistry, Ben Feringa, for his research in photochemistry and especially light-driven rotary molecular motors.

-How can I make a flexible solar cell out of organic molecules?
-Can I build an engine at the molecular level?
-Can I synthesize life-like artificial systems?
-Can I cure tuberculosis?
-You will encounter such questions and many more in the Master's degree programme in Chemistry at the University of Groningen.
+How can I make a novel antibiotics from functional organic compounds?
+Can I build an motor at the molecular level?
+Can I synthesize life-like artificial molecular systems?
+Can we make energy storage sustainable?
+You will encounter these questions and many more in the Master's degree programme in Chemistry at the University of Groningen.

-This selective 2-year programme is taught wholly in English and embedded in an internationally leading research environment.
+This selective 2-year programme is taught entirely in English and embedded in an internationally leading research environment.
 The programme offers a great deal of freedom in topics and has a strong focus on research; students spend 50% of their time in research labs.
-It is organized along three main specializations:
+The research track in the programme offers several specializations with the possibility to design your own program:

 › Science, Business and Policy